 Turns out, this shaking is classified as neurogenic tremors.
 This is our primal response to trauma, and it holds true throughout the animal kingdom.
 Which is why you’ll see a zebra shaking off their rears after a close chase!

-But for humans, we can go into shock (or freeze) and forget this primal skill.
-Later on, this shaking can happen as a response to recollecting the trauma, and intensify the event as it replays, not just in the mind, but in the body too!
+But for humans, if our body is judged or restrained from shaking, we can go into shock and forget this primal skill.
+So instead of the energy and impact being released, it ends up getting stored.
+And then, later on, this shaking can happen as a response to remembering the traumatic event – a sign that trauma is not just in the mind, but in the body too!

 #3 – Burping